abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Group homomorphism](../06_functors/group_homomorphism.svg)

-Or to put it formally, if we call it (the function) $F$, then we have the following equation - $F(a + b) = F(a) + F(b)$ (where $+$ in the right-hand side of the equation means modular addition.)
-Because this equation holds, the $F$ function is a *group homomorphism* between the group of integers under addition and the group of modulo arithmetic with base 11 under modular addition (where you can replace 11 with any other number.)
+Or to put it formally, if we call it (the function) $F$, then we have the following equation - $F(a + b) = F(a) + F(b)$ (where $+$ in the right-hand side of the equation means modular addition).
+Because this equation holds, the $F$ function is a *group homomorphism* between the group of integers under addition and the group of modulo arithmetic with base 11 under modular addition (where you can replace 11 with any other number).

 The groups don't have to be so similar for there to be a homomorphism between them.
-Take, for example, the function that maps any number $n$ to 2 to the *power of $n$,* so  $n \to 2ⁿ$ (here, again, you can replace 2 with any other number.)
+Take, for example, the function that maps any number $n$ to 2 to the *power of $n$,* so  $n \to 2ⁿ$ (here, again, you can replace 2 with any other number).
 This function gives a rise to a group homomorphism between the group of integers under addition and the integers under multiplication, or $F(a + b) = F(a) \times F(b)$.

 ![Group homomorphism between different groups](../06_functors/group_homomorphism_addition_multiplication.svg)

 Wait, what were we talking about, again?
 Oh yeah - group homomorphisms are functors.
-To see why, we switch to the category-theoretic representation of groups and revisit our first example and (to make the diagram simpler, we use $mod2$ instead of $mod11$.)
+To see why, we switch to the category-theoretic representation of groups and revisit our first example and (to make the diagram simpler, we use $mod2$ instead of $mod11$).

 ![Group homomorphism as a functor](../06_functors/group_homomorphism_functor.svg)